-An aid in dying bill, SB 1800, the Death with Dignity Act, has been proposed for the first time in history in Florida’s 2020 legislative session.
+An aid in dying bill, SB 1800, the Death with Dignity Act, has been proposed for the first time in history; on March 14 the bill was indefinitely postponed and withdrawn from consideration.

-Write your Florida State Legislators to urge their support for death with dignity!
+Write your Florida State Representative and Senator to urge their support for the bill!

-Terminally-ill Floridians continue to die without having the death with dignity option.
+SB 1800, the Death with Dignity Act, is under consideration in the Florida state legislature.
 Modeled on the Oregon Death with Dignity Act, such a bill would allow qualified adult residents of Florida with a terminal illness to legally obtain a prescription from their physician for medications to end their life peacefully, in a dignified way, at the place and time of their choosing.
-While this year no fewer than 16 states considered physician-assisted dying legislation, Florida wasn't one of them.
-Urge your Florida state legislators to support death with dignity legislation!

 The media in Florida rarely discuss the issue of assisted dying.